enisdenjo/graphql-ws/README.md

             await cb(event.toString());
           } catch (err) {
             // all errors that could be thrown during the
-            // execution of operations, will be caught here if (err instanceof Forbidden) {
+            // execution of operations will be caught here if (err instanceof Forbidden) {
               // your magic
             } else {